adonisjs/adonisjs.com/content/blog_posts/articles/hmr-in-adonisjs.md

 node ace serve --hmr
 ```

-Note that you don't need the `--watch` flag anymore.
+Note that you no longer need the `--watch` flag.
 Only `--hmr` is enough.
 If you are using npm scripts, you can update your `dev` script with the following:

 ```jsonc
 // title: package.json